rithaa24/solar-energy-optimization/README.md

 ## 📄 License

-TODO: Add license information.
-Check for a `LICENSE` file.
+All rights reserved.
+No license is granted for the use, modification, or distribution of this code.

 ---